 Edward Brown delivered coal for Alma Maude Malin, a retail coal dealer in Versailles, an industrial town on a bend in the Youghiogheny River just upstream from McKeesport.
-When Brown used the company coal wagon to haul some personal belongings, Malin deducted the cost of that trip from his wages.
+When the newly-employed Brown used the company coal wagon to haul some personal belongings, Malin deducted the cost of that trip from his wages.

 On the morning of July 16, 1918, as the decisive Second Battle of the Marne began in Europe, Brown went to Malin’s Chestnut St. home to dispute the matter.